-The Board comprises the Chairman (an independent Non-Executive Director (NED)), the Chief Executive Officer (CEO), the Chief Financial Officer (CFO), and four further NEDs (three independent and one representing the Group).
+The Board comprises the Chairman (an independent Non-Executive Director (NED)), the Chief Executive Officer (CEO), the Chief Financial Officer (CFO), three further independent NEDs and one Group Entity Senior Manager.
 Consistent with the Board Terms of Reference, and separately the Senior Insurance Managers Regime (SIMR), role profiles are in place for the Chairman and the CEO which clearly set out the duties of each role; the Chairman's priority is to lead the Board and ensure its effectiveness and the CEO's priority is the management of the Company.
 The Board has delegated the day-to-day running of the Company to the CEO within certain limits, above which matters must be escalated to the Board for determination.